MEET THE TEAM BEHIND ACCO

 Christy Perry, President

 Christy is a passionate and committed advocate in the fight against childhood cancer, and has devoted her energy, creativity, and expertise to working with non-profit organizations dedicated to ending childhood cancer.
 She was a founding executive and Board Member of Talia’s Legacy and a long-time volunteer for Angels for Talia.
-In addition to her role as board member, Christy serves as Director of Marketing and Social Media at ACCO, helping to build national awareness about childhood cancer by creating compelling original campaigns and content for the ACCO website and social media profiles, organizing national social media initiatives in support of childhood cancer issues, and working closely with large and small business partners to implement fundraising efforts and awareness campaigns.
+In addition to her role as board member, Christy serves as Director of Marketing and Communications at ACCO, helping to build national awareness about childhood cancer by creating compelling original campaigns and content for the ACCO website and social media profiles, organizing national social media initiatives in support of childhood cancer issues, and working closely with large and small business partners to implement fundraising efforts and awareness campaigns.

 Janine Lynne, Vice President

 Janine has been a board member of ACCO since 2003 and is grateful for the opportunity to be part of the largest national grassroots nonprofit organization dedicated to improving the lives of children and adolescents with cancer.
 Her teenage son is a survivor of acute lymphoblastic leukemia.
 Janine has worked and volunteered as a child advocate in many capacities over 20 years with a special interest in children with special needs.
 She has a B.S. in Child Development and Family Studies from Montana State University, and pursued graduate work in psychology and education.
 She currently lives in Hawaii.